KathleenDollard/docs/docs/csharp/roslyn-sdk/incremental-source-generators/development-inner-loop.md

 All of these dependencies are normal project references, except the dependency of the incremental generator on the runtime library.

 The runtime library is separate from the generator because it includes code that is needed at both compile time and runtime.
-The generator depends on the runtime library and this will be a package reference when deployed.
-However, this package reference is challenging to manage during inner-loop development.
-You can treat these kinds of dependencies as project references during development and package references for deployment using a conditional MSBuild property:
+The generator depends on the runtime library and this will be a NuGet package reference when the generator is deployed.
+However, this package reference is challenging to manage during inner-loop development, so you can treat it as a project reference during development and package reference for deployment using a conditional MSBuild property:

 ```xml
 <ItemGroup Condition="'$(CreatePackage)' == 'true'">